SysKitTeam/docs-point/point-collaborators/reporting/external-sharing.md

 These reports can be used to **optimize and keep track of externally shared content, links, and external users with access to your Microsoft 365 workspaces and content**.

 For example, if you're in charge of the marketing team and frequently collaborate with external agencies or partners, your team might use Microsoft 365 to share marketing materials.

+Or maybe your management has asked you to eliminate all potentially risky ways the teams and sites under you are shared.
+One of the most frequently seen exposures outside of the organization comes from outdated and improperly created sharing links.
+That's where the Sharing Links report comes to the rescue.

 Tracking externally shared content is essential as it helps **maintain data security, control permissions, monitor collaboration**, and much more.

+{% hint style="hint" %}

+If there are multiple workspaces where you are encountering an issue and want to create a report for, you can **bulk select all of the workspaces** when generating a report to learn more about the problem.
+{% endhint %}

 [For more details on how to manage external sharing, take a look at this article.](../manage-access/manage-external-sharing.md)